fawadss1/askpablos_scrapy_api/docs/pre_def/faq.md

 ### What is AskPablosScrapyAPI?

 AskPablosScrapyAPI is a Scrapy integration that routes selected requests through the AskPablos proxy API.
-It allows you to seamlessly use features like headless browsers and rotating proxies in your Scrapy spiders.
+It allows you to seamlessly use features like headless browsers, rotating proxies, and JavaScript strategies in your Scrapy spiders.

 ### How does AskPablosScrapyAPI work?